At Richter, the Faculty of Economics cultivates openness

 With the "Amphis de l'éco" series, the Faculty of Economics takes part in discussions on the major issues of our time.
 Inaugurated last year, this lecture series brings together the general public and prestigious guests: antropologist Paul Jorion and economists Agnès Benassi and Christian De Perthuis took to the podium in 2016 to discuss issues such as the future of the euro and climate change.

-In 2017, the "Amphis" are back, with guests including the Governor of the Banque de France, expected in September, and climate specialist Jean-Marc Jancovici in October.
+In 2017, the "Amphis" are back, with guests including the Governor of the Banque de France, expected in September, and climate change specialist Jean-Marc Jancovici in October.
 These events are free and open to all.